exercism/python/CONTRIBUTING.md

 `exercsim/Python` is  one of the many tracks on [exercism][exercism-website].
 This repo holds all the instructions, tests, code, & support files for Python *exercises* currently under development or implemented & available for students.

 Exercises are grouped into **concept** exercises which teach the [Python syllabus][python-syllabus], and **practice** exercises, which are unlocked by progressing in the syllabus tree.
+Concept exercises are constrained to a small set of language or syntax features.
 Practice exercises are open-ended, and can be used to practice concepts learned, try out new techniques, and _play_.
 These two exercise groupings can be found in the track [config.json][config-json], and under the `python/exercises` directory.

 <br>

 ## 🐛 **Did you find a bug?**

 It's not uncommon that people discover typos, confusing directions, or incorrect implementations of  certain tests or code examples.
-Or you might have a great suggestion for a hint to aid students (💙 &nbsp;) ,  see optimizations for exemplar or test code, find some missing test cases to add, or want to correct factual and/or logical errors.
-Or maybe you have a great idea for an exercise or feature.
+Or you might have a great suggestion for a hint to aid students (💙 &nbsp;) ,  see optimizations for exemplar or test code, find missing test cases to add, or want to correct factual and/or logical errors.
+Or maybe you have a great idea for an exercise or feature (&nbsp;❗&nbsp;).

 _Our track is always a work in progress!_ 🌟🌟
-Please  📛 &nbsp;[Open an issue][open-an-issue]&nbsp;📛 , and let us know what you've found.
+Please  📛 &nbsp;[Open an issue][open-an-issue]&nbsp;📛 , and let us know what you have found or suggest.

 <br>